5ei74R0/daily_log/src/2021/April/top.md

 ***22nd***|***23rd***|***24th***|***25th***|***26th***|[***27th***](./27th.md)|[***28th***](./28th.md)|
 [***29th***](./29th.md)|[***30th***](./30th.md)|

-## Prominent Events
+## Prominent Events & Works
 - started to write this diary.
 - Rejected at Hiring Committee.. (hiring process of G swe internship)
+  *.oO have to develop my skills more and more*